NaamaBarIlan/Lab02-UnitTests/README.md

 ----

 ## Description
-This is a bank ìATMî program within a C# console application.
+This is a bank ‚ÄúATM‚Äù program within a C# console application.
 The console application mocks the functionality of an ATM: view the current balance, withdraw money from the balance and deposit money to the current balance.
 The application has a user interface that prompts the user for these standard ATM operations and unit tests for the functionality.

 ---